OctopusDeploy/docs/docs/deployment-examples/database-deployments/index.md

 ## Databases servers

 Octopus Deploy is database server agnostics; it calls the command-line interface (CLI) of the tool of your choice.
-The database server you use (SQL Server, Oracle, MySQL, PostgreSQL, etc.), will determine which tool you can choose. <!--Please see the `In This Section` to pick the database server of your choice.
+The database server you use (SQL Server, Oracle, MySQL, PostgreSQL, etc.), will determine which tool you can choose.

-:::highlight
-You'll notice this section is heavier on SQL Server than other database servers.
-For a long time, our primary users were .NET developers deploying to SQL Server; our guides reflected that.
-But that is very limiting.
-There are a lot of great database servers out there.
-Our goal is to cover as many of the popular database servers as we can.
-If we are missing a guide, please email [advice@octopus.com](mailto:advice@octopus.com), and we will do our best to help you out.
-::: -->

 ### SQL Server